ummaycoc/wc.apl/README.md

 }
 ```

-The assumption here is that the results from `blockCount` are stored in a matrix where each row is a result, with the values as described as above (whether the first character is a nonspace, etc...).
+The assumption here is that the results from `blockCount` are stored in a matrix where each row is a result, with the values as described as above (whether the first character is a nonspace, etc.).
 When we collapse a sequence of `blockCount` results we want a result of the same form as `blockCount`.
 This will be the following:

 1. Whether the first result in the matrix represented a string _starting_ with a nonspace--that value is `⍵[1;1]`.
 2. The sum of all the characters from all the results.